soumyanaveen1996/olg/edge/LocalEnvSetup.md

 3. GET endpoint "AdminService/getEdgeConfig" to get the configuration values - this will return 3 fields: nodeId, lastSyncTime and imo.
 4. POST endpoint "AdminService/updateEdgeConfig" - will take imo as input and update the DB.
 5. The AdminService endpoints are available ONLY to admin users.

+### <span style="color: green"> API Keys
+1. These are set in a json file that is not checked into the repo.
+This has to be added manually into the workspace.
+Check with Rush what the values should be